imgix/imgix-go/README.md

 #### Width Tolerance

-The `srcset` width `tol`erance dictates the maximum `tol`erated difference between an image's downloaded size and its rendered size.
+The `srcset` width `tol`erance dictates the maximum tolerated difference between an image's downloaded size and its rendered size.

 For example, setting this value to `0.10` means that an image will not render more than 10% larger or smaller than its native size.
 In practice, the image URLs generated for a width-based srcset attribute will grow by twice this rate.

 A lower tolerance means images will render closer to their native size (thereby increasing perceived image quality), but a large srcset list will be generated and consequently users may experience lower rates of cache-hit for pre-rendered images on your site.

-By default, srcset width `tol`erance is set to 0.08 (8 percent), which we consider to be the ideal rate for maximizing cache hits without sacrificing visual quality.
-Users can specify their own width tolerance by providing a positive scalar value as width `tol`erance.
+By default, srcset width tolerance is set to 0.08 (8 percent), which we consider to be the ideal rate for maximizing cache hits without sacrificing visual quality.
+Users can specify their own width tolerance by providing a positive scalar value as width tolerance.

-In this case, the width `tol`erance is set to 20 percent:
+In this case, the width tolerance is set to 20 percent:

 ```go
 options := SrcSetOpts{widthRange: WidthRange{begin: 100, end: 384, tol: 0.20}}